fenago/oracle19c-labs/dataguard/lab_guides/lab35.md

     DGMGRL> validate database
     ```

-10. Perform a switch over to the stndby physical standby database.
+10. Perform a switch over to the orcldg physical standby database.
 Do
     not exit DGMGRL.

     ```
-    DGMGRL> switchover to stndby
+    DGMGRL> switchover to orcldg
     ```

 11. Return to the SQL\*Plus session on localhost Attempt to verify that
-    your session is now on the stndby database.
+    your session is now on the orcldg database.
 > **Note:** During switchover, you lost the exiting session.

     ```